sayantroy/Wildfire-Tracker/README.md

-Tracks the wildfires happening in an area with a give latitude and longitude.
+Tracks the wildfires happening in an area with a given latitude and longitude.